-Discovery for the financial portion of the family law case can be time-consuming, particularly for cases involving high net worth spouses.
-There may be many accounts with a high volume of transactions, creating dozens of boxes of financial documents.
+Discovery for the financial portion of the family law case can be time-consuming, particularly for cases involving high-net-worth or high-income spouses.
+There may be many accounts with a high volume of transactions, creating thousands of pages of paper or digital financial documents.
 Unfortunately, this process is a necessary part of family law cases, particularly if there are multiple sources of income, if the totality of the family’s assets is unknown, or if a number of the red flags discussed in Chapter 4 are present.

 Reliability of Records